Hello there! I am glad you are here!

 I, myself, had a lot of questions about my health and every time I reached out to western medicine I hit doors.
 I found myself on the holistic healing path through my own health quest.
 I had to take charge of my own health or else what?
 This lead me to discover Vega Testing, a tool to discover and understand imbalances in the body.
 I deeply connected with this method and decided to embark on the journey to become a practitioner.
 I enrolled into the Holistic Nutrition Program with the Canadian School of Natural Nutrition as well as Herbalism and Female Anatomy, Hormones and Cycle-Tracking (and I have a long wait list of other programs I want to achieve!).
 As Anthony J. D'angelo said: "develop a passion for learning.
 If you do, you will never cease to grow".

-I fell in love with the human body and its ability for healing naturally giving it the environment it needs to do so.
+Pushing my own body a lot for my personal goals, I fell in love with the human body and its ability for healing naturally giving it the environment it needs to do so.
 It made sense to add bodywork to my practice so I can fully support my patients.
 When I found Traditional Thai Massage (or when Thai Massage found me I should say!), I couldn't ignore the calling.
-Everything fell into place to train with Samadhi Thai Massage School in Nelson.
+Everything fell into place to train with Samadhi Thai Massage School in Nelson and I bacame a Thai Massage Practitioner.
+I am looking forward to continuing to educate myself to improve my practice and add to what I offer.

-When I am not with patients or refining my knowledge, I am out in the mountains, in the forest, rock climbing, ice climbing, back country skiing or trail running, gardening and growing food.
+When I am not with patients or refining my knowledge, I am out in the mountains, in the forest, rock climbing, ice climbing, back country skiing or trail running, gardening and growing food or connecting with friends.

 My goal is to empower you to take control of your health and find trust in your body's capability of healing.
 I am here for you; listening and understanding your health situation as well as supporting you through your journey is my priority.